Temiloluwa/large-language-model-apps/README.md

-# Hyc Apps
+# HYC Apps

-In this repo, I learn, research, and develop LLM apps for different applications.
+In this repo, I learn, research, and develop Vision - Language apps for different applications.

 ## Deployed Applications